AdityaaRavi/AdityaaRavi/README.md

 I am interested in all things AI and Robotics!

 - 🔭 What do I do?
-    - I am an Undergraduate Student Researcher at the [DECAL Lab](https://decallab.cs.ucdavis.edu/).
+    - I am an Undergraduate Research Assistant at the [DECAL Lab](https://decallab.cs.ucdavis.edu/).
     - I’m currently the Lead (aka President) of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
-    - I am also volunteering as a Full-Stack Developer for [ASUCD Pantry (UC Davis' food bank)](https://thepantry.ucdavis.edu/).
+    - I'm currently the Chair at [UC Davis Computer Science Tutoring Committee](https://sites.google.com/view/cs-tutoring-ucd/home).
+    - I'm currently an Executive Director at SacHacks.

 - 🌱 I’m currently learning Tensorflow.